SteeltoeOSS/Documentation/docs/connectors/microsoft-sql-server.md

 If you have not already deployed the application, a reference in the `manifest.yml` file can take care of the binding for you.

->NOTE: The commands shown in the preceding example may not exactly match the service or plan names available in your environment.
+>The commands shown in the preceding example may not exactly match the service or plan names available in your environment.
 You may have to adjust the `create-service` command to fit your environment.
 Use `cf marketplace` to see what is available.

 Once the service is bound to your application, the connector's settings are available in `VCAP_SERVICES`.